-But then I hit the towns where I know fewer people, but still hope to see some familiar faces: Providence, RI, New York and Brooklyn, Washington, DC, Asheville, NC, Greenville and Spartanburg, SC.
+But then I hit the towns where I know fewer people, but still hope to see some familiar faces: Providence, Rhode Island, New York and Brooklyn, Washington, DC, Asheville, North Carolina, Greenville and Spartanburg, South Carolina.
 I feel incredibly grateful to the bookstores and other venues that have invited me.
-They take a risk on a lesser known writer and I don’t want to let them down.
+They take a risk on a lesser known writer and I don't want to let them down.
 I have my talk ready.
 My readings picked out.
 My slideshow in the works.
 I hope to welcome and entertain and connect with any readers willing to listen.

 I hear some writers gripe about this public part of being an author.
 To me, it's all gravy.
 I look forward to the events, even if only a two or three people show up.
 Those are two or three people who have given me an their time on a weeknight when they could be home watching TV.
 And if they buy the book, I'm even more grateful for their generosity.

 In the last twelve days before the pub date for Dreams of the Red Phoenix, I'm delighted with my publisher and thankful for their publicist who has helped every step of the way.
 It's almost time to fly.
 Or take the train.
 Time to meet and greet.
 Time to share.
 Not just the book, but myself, in a way that is real and honest and enjoyable.